cs537-Fall-2015/DAN/DAN_readMe.txt

 -JFreeChart 1.0.19
 -JCommon 1.0.23

++If the libs folder does not exist:
-+Create a libs folder if needed and search for the JARS online +Download the JARS and place them in the libs folder
+-Create a libs folder if needed and search for the JARS online -Download the JARS and place them in the libs folder

++If the JARS are missing:
+-Search for the JARS online
+-Download the JARS and place them in the libs folder

 +To add JARS to Eclipse
 -import the project into Eclipse